FARA: Future-aware Ranking Algorithm for Fairness Optimization: Theoretical Analysis

 where normalization is ignored in Eq.~\ref{eq:ignoreNorm}, the sum of top ranks exposure should be a constant in Eq.~\ref{eq:ExpoSumConstkc}, and the top ranks exposure should be less than the total exposure planning in Eq.~\ref{eq:LessThanExpoPlanning}.
 According to Rearrangement Inequality~\cite{hardy1952inequalities}, it is straightforward to know that \textit{aver-NDCG}$@k_c$, i.e., Eq.~\ref{eq:ignoreNorm}, can be optimized by letting item of greater relevance $R$ get more exposure at top ranks, i.e., greater $E@k_c$.
 In other words, we should prioritize letting items of greater relevance $R$ fulfill their exposure planning $\Delta E$ at top $k_c$ ranks since $E@k_c$ is bounded in $[0,\Delta E]$.
 By assuming that \textit{aver-NDCG} at higher ranks is more important~\cite{robertson1977prp}, we should maximize \textit{aver-NDCG}$@k_c$ before maximizing \textit{aver-NDCG}$@(k_c+1)$, $\: \forall\: 1\le k_c<k_s$.
 As we maximize \textit{aver-NDCG} from top to lower ranks, it is straightforward that the optimal way is to follow a greedy selection strategy to let an item of greater relevance $R$ fulfill its exposure planning $\Delta E$ at its highest possible ranks.
 In Algorithm \ref{algo:VerticalAlloc}, the proposed vertical allocation exactly follows the above greedy selection strategy to let item of greater relevance $R$ (line ~\ref{algoline:priority} in Algorithm \ref{algo:VerticalAlloc}) fulfill its exposure planning $\Delta E$ at the highest possible ranks (setting rank loops as the outer loop in ~\ref{algoline:loop1} and line ~\ref{algoline:loop2} of Algorithm \ref{algo:VerticalAlloc}).
-So it can reach optimal effectiveness at the top ranks.
-For a two-phase algorithm, FARA's exposure planning $\Delta E^*$ is optimal by solving the QP problem in phase 1, and the final constructed ranklists are also optimal in phase 2. \end{proof} \begin{theorem} Effectiveness and fairness are fixed when $\Delta E$ is fixed. \end{theorem} \begin{proof} Given the same exposure planning $\Delta E$, effectiveness (aver-NDCG$@k_s$) and fairness are fixed since we can substitute exposure planning $\Delta E(d)$ for $E^t@k_c(d)$ in Eq.~\ref{eq:NDCG} and substituting $\Delta E$ for $E$ in Eq.~\ref{eq:unfairness}, respectively.
+So it can reach optimal effectiveness at the top ranks. \end{proof} \begin{theorem} Effectiveness and fairness are fixed when $\Delta E$ is fixed. \end{theorem} \begin{proof} Given the same exposure planning $\Delta E$, effectiveness (aver-NDCG$@k_s$) and fairness are fixed since we can substitute exposure planning $\Delta E(d)$ for $E^t@k_c(d)$ in Eq.~\ref{eq:NDCG} and substituting $\Delta E$ for $E$ in Eq.~\ref{eq:unfairness}, respectively.
 In other words, for any ranklist $\mathcal{B}^*$, as long as exposure planning $\Delta E$ can be accurately allocated in $\mathcal{B}^*$, the effectiveness and fairness are fixed. \end{proof}